Daleks' Invasion Earth 2150 A.D.: Plot

-Policeman Tom Campbell comes upon several men burgling a jewellery shop.
-Running to what appears to be a police box to call for backup, he enters Tardis, a time and space machine operated by its inventor Dr. Who, together with his niece Louise and granddaughter Susan, as they are about to depart for the future.
-Arriving in London in the year 2150, they find a desolate landscape of ruined buildings.
-It transpires that the Daleks, who Dr. Who and Susan encountered in Dr. Who and the Daleks, have invaded Earth and ravaged the planet.
-Some of the survivors have formed a resistance movement, while those captured have either been turned into brainwashed slaves called Robomen, or taken to provide forced labour at a Dalek mining complex in Bedfordshire.
+Special Constable Tom Campbell encounters a jewellery shop burglary.
+Running to what appears to be a police box to summon backup, he enters Tardis, a time and space machine operated by its inventor Dr. Who, his niece Louise and granddaughter Susan, as it departs for the future.
+Arriving in London, 2150 A.D., they find that Daleks have invaded the Earth.
+Some survivors have become resistance fighters, while captives are either turned into brainwashed 'Robomen' servants, or forced to labour at a mine in Bedfordshire.

-Dr. Who and Tom become separated from Louise and Susan, are captured by a squad of Robomen and imprisoned on a Dalek spaceship.
-Dr. Who manages to release the cell's lock, unaware that the Daleks use escape attempts to test their captives' suitability for robotisation.
-Meanwhile, a man called Wyler takes Louise and Susan to a resistance base in a London Underground station, where they meet other rebels including David and the wheelchair-bound Dortmun.
-Dortmun suggests disguising some rebels as Robomen to get onto the Dalek spaceship and using bombs to attack it from inside.
+Dr. Who and Tom are captured and imprisoned on a Dalek spaceship.
+Meanwhile a rebel, Wyler, takes Louise and Susan to a London Underground station resistance base, where they meet fighters including David, and Dortmun who plans to bomb the Dalek spaceship using rebels disguised as Robomen.

-On the spaceship, Dr. Who and Tom are recaptured and taken to be robotised when the rebels, including David, Wyler and Louise, attack it.
-During the battle, Dr. Who and Tom free themselves.
+On the spaceship, Dr. Who and Tom avoid being robotised when the rebels, including David, Wyler and Louise, attack.
 Dr. Who escapes with David, while Tom and Louise become trapped on the spaceship.
-After the attack fails, Wyler returns to the base where Dortmun and Susan are waiting and tells them that he saw Dr. Who escape.
-They decide to go to the outskirts of London and hide there until the rebels can regroup.
-Susan leaves a written message about their intentions for Dr. Who, then they depart and commandeer a van.
-Dortmun is killed when they encounter a Dalek patrol, however, and Wyler and Susan are forced to abandon the vehicle just before it is destroyed.
+After the attack fails, Wyler returns to the base and informs Dortmun and Susan that Dr. Who escaped.
+They decide to hide in London's outskirts until the rebels can regroup.
+Susan writes a message about their intentions for Dr. Who, then they commandeer a van.
+Dortmun is killed by a Dalek patrol, and Wyler and Susan have to abandon the vehicle just before it is destroyed.

-After escaping from the spaceship, Dr. Who and David evade the Daleks and return to the now deserted underground station.
-Failing to see the message left for them, they assume that Wyler, Dortmun and Susan have gone to Bedfordshire to investigate the mining operation and decide to follow them.
+Dr. Who and David manage to return to the now deserted underground station.
+Failing to see Susan's message, they assume that Wyler, Dortmun and Susan have gone to Bedfordshire to investigate the mining operation and decide to follow them.

-Hiding on the Dalek spaceship, which has taken off bound for the Bedford mine, Tom and Louise are reunited.
-When the craft lands they exit it through a waste chute.
-Finding themselves in the mining complex, they are attacked by a Roboman but saved by one of the slave-workers, who hides the couple in a tool shed.
+Hiding on the Dalek spaceship, now bound for the mine, Tom and Louise reunite.
+When the craft lands they escape from it.
+Finding themselves in the mining complex, they are saved from a Roboman by one of the slave-workers, who hides them in a tool shed.